domonik/RAPDOR/docs/source/dashboard.rst

 Run ANOSIM
 ++++++++++

-Performs ANOSIM to calculate whether RNAse treatment leads to a difference in the distribution of the Proteins.
+Performs ANOSIM to calculate whether RNase treatment leads to a difference in the distribution of the Proteins.
 You can select the number of permutations via the Input Field next to the button.
 The Default is 999.

 .. note::